suhr/papers/calg.md

 We say that a function has the *input arity* of $n$, if it *takes* $n$ values.
 By analogy, we say that a function has the *output arity* of $m$ if it *returns* $m$ values.

+A *fed function* is a functon of input arity 0.

 We say that a function is *simply aritied* if it has exacty one input arity and exactly one output arity.

 Not every function is simply aritied.
 For example, the function `apply` that takes a quotation and executes it is not simply aritied, because beside a quotation it takes $n$ values to pass them to the expression inside the quotation.